jenvara/final-project-fsjs/README.md

 3. First command prompt, go to root directory of project (../../final-project-fsjs/app/todo-app).
 Run 'npm install' to install the necessary packages by typing: npm install (hit enter).
 Once installed, run 'nodemon' or 'npm start' by typing: nodemon (hit enter) or npm start (hit enter).
 4. Second command prompt, start MongoDB by typing: mongod (hit enter).
 You may not need this if you have MongoDB already running in the background.
 5. Third command prompt, start Webpack by typing: webpack --watch (hit enter).
-6. Go to root directory (../../final-project-syllabus-todolist/app/home-nav-page) right click on index.html and open with Chrome, Firefox, etc. Click To-Do-List Icon for checklist app.
+5. Open Chrome, Firefox, etc and type: http://localhost:3000/.

-Project Requirements
+##Project Requirements
 - Get project approval - October 18th
 - Project is responsive to different devices/browers sizes/resolutions - Yes
 - Project written primarily using JavaScript MEAN stack - Yes (app is)